jacomyal/domino.js/_content.md

 d.request('propN');
 ```

-There are three different ways to resolve a shortcut:
+Here is how *domino.js* resolves shortcuts:

- - Declare explicitely shortcuts when calling the service
+ - If there is a `shortcuts` object in the parameters given to the service when called, it will look if a value has been specified in it for the shortcut.
- - Name a property to get the current value when called
+ - If not, it will check if there is a property named like the shortcut, and use its current value if it exists.
- - Declare explicitely a shortcut in *domino.js*
+ - Then, if still not resolved, it will check if there is a shortcut declared in the instance with the same name, and use the returned value if it exists.

-If the shortcut can not be resolved, then an error is thrown.
+ - Finally, if the shortcut can not be resolved, then an error is thrown.

 Here is an example with shortcuts declared directly in *domino.js* instance: